RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 **Features**

 - Quickly write control routines and programs using MATLAB, LabVIEW, Scilab, or Python.
-- Use powerful data analysis tools like MATLAB, LabVIEW, Scilab, or Python to analyse raw signals acquired by the Red Pitaya board
+- Use powerful data analysis tools like MATLAB, LabVIEW, Scilab, or Python to analyse raw signals acquired by the Red Pitaya board.
-- Write testing scripts and routines
+- Write testing scripts and routines.
 - Incorporate your Red Pitaya and LabVIEW into testing and production lines.
 - Take quick measurements directly on your PC.